Coming up next, our final news roundup and information overload hour.

 I think the people on the ground tend to have a big advantage.

-Maybe that's just the s suspicious part of me.
+Maybe that's just the suspicious part of me.

 I've always believed more in bricks and mortar as a better investment, at least for my personal peace of mind.

-However, recently, I have taken all of my retirement accounts, whatever I have, and I have moved every penny of it out of the stock market and put them in one or two year treasuries that are yielding what five point one or two percent.
+However, recently I have taken all of my retirement accounts, whatever I have, and I have moved every penny of it out of the stock market and put them in one or two-year treasuries that are yielding, what, 5.1 or 2%.

 I don't tell my audience what to do.